 NOTE: If your quiz will be available to students for an extended amount of time, you should consider deselecting the option to disable IM (chat) during the quiz because it also blocks student access to minibar alerts in Learn@UW.
-For details, see Learn@UW (UW-Madison Only) - Student Cannot Access Minibar Alerts While Quiz is in Progress .
+For details, see D2L - Student Cannot Access Minibar Alerts While Quiz is in Progress (UW-Madison) .

 Click the: Expand optional advanced restrictions link to:

 Use the Password option to require that students enter a password to take the quiz (e.g.: for a lab quiz, to ensure that only those present are taking the quiz).
 Use an IP Restriction to restrict the quiz to only those in a bank of IP addresses (for example: on campus, or in a lab).

 Time limits and the late submission policy may be enforced under the "Timing" section.